Agency and Autonomy? Two Significant Learning Conditions

 Agency is an innate urge and intentional action, such as to explore, test, or produce a particular effect for one's own goal or internal learning process.
 Agency is a capacity, and thus underlies under all external conditions and circumstances.
 It is used as an essential experimental, explorative, and inter- and intra-active learning and integration process that can be interrupted by external demands or perceived threats (relational or physical).
-It is frequently interrupted by parental and educational agendas (when its value is not seen or understood.
+It is frequently interrupted by parental and educational agendas (when its value is not seen or understood).

-Autonomy is the freedom of a person to choose to act or locate oneself free from external control.
+Autonomy is a freedom of a person to choose an action or to locate oneself within existing external limitations.
 There are degrees of autonomy (wide ranges of limitations) under differing circumstances.

 Agency in action builds intrinsic knowledge and skills, while autonomy allows or restricts the range of knowledge and skill-building possibilities.
-We could say that being in a classroom involves a loss of autonomy - the loss of choice of where one is and what one can personally choose to do given the rules and expectations of that classroom and school (external to the student's choice of interests).
-Agency is what we can choose within the options
+We could say that being in a traditional school classroom involves a loss of autonomy - the loss of choice of where one is and what one can personally choose to do given the rules and expectations of that classroom and school (external to the student's choice of interests).
+Agency determines what we focus on within the available options.

-On a daily practical level with young children:
+On a daily practical level with young children (and others):

-Agency is disrupted when we (me included!) start talking to or making demands or requests of our young children when they are playing on their own.
-Also, helping or coaching them without being asked, and giving answers when unasked, are other frequent ways we may interrupt their development of agency.
-Sometimes it is necessary, maybe even frequently, but doing it without being aware of it has negative relational as well as lessening intrinsic learning, as I observed after cogitating on it:
+Agency is disrupted when we (me included!) start talking to or making demands or requests of our young children when they are playing or working on their own.
+Also, helping or coaching them without being asked, and giving answers when unasked, are other frequent ways we may interrupt their development.
+Sometimes it is necessary, and under some conditions, even frequently, but doing it under other conditions without being aware of it has negative relational as well as lessening intrinsic learning, as I observed after cogitating on it:

 I know it doesn't work for me to start talking to my adult family members when they are working on their computers or doing their own art project, nor does it work when one of them just starts talking to me "out of the blue."
 I don't get consciously angry (but others may), but when I think about it, I am annoyed (okay, so I do get angry).
 I am now more aware to try to remember that young children get interrupted from their important "work" that I might not even think matters.
 How rude of me!
 At least now I apologize, even to two-year-olds whom I don't know, when I interrupt them just to be friendly!